 Some of the men in the mines died from gas fumes, some were crushed, and others were burned beyond recognition.

-It soon became obvious that no one had survived, and the operation changed from rescue to recovery.
+It soon became apparent that no one had survived, and the operation changed from rescue to recovery.
 The work of repair and recovery was painfully slow and laborious.
 Only 19 bodies had been recovered by May 1, but 101 had been recovered by the middle of the month.
 Some were too badly damaged to be recognized and could only be identified by the brass identification disks they carried.
 Mine inspector David Reese was found on May 10.
 Around his body were found the parts of his Wolf key-lock safety lamp that had not been blown apart but had been taken apart.
 No other body lay within a hundred feet of Reese’s

-“The gloom of the catastrophe falls on all.” – The Denver Post.
+“The gloom of the catastrophe falls on all.”

 Hastings, Colorado Mine Explosion Newspaper Headlines